HIV Testing Overview

 Ask your health care provider or HIV testing counselor about the window period for your test and whether you will need a follow-up test to confirm the results.
 If you’re using a self-test, you can get that information from the materials included in the test’s package.

 If you get an HIV test after a potential HIV exposure and the result is negative, get tested again after the window period.
-Remember, you can only be sure you are HIV-negative if:
+You can only be sure you are HIV-negative if:

 What If You Can’t Pay for Your HIV Test?

 As required by the Affordable Care Act, HIV screening is covered by health insurance without a co-pay.
 If you don’t have health insurance, some testing sites, health centers, or local health departments may offer free tests.
-Use CDC’s Get Tested to search for free testing resources.
+Use CDC’s Get Tested to search for free or low-cost testing near you.